conoroshea1996/elderJsTest/src/routes/blog/importance-internship-programme.md

 ---
-title: "The importance of an internship programme"
+title: 'The importance of an internship programme'
-date: "2018-05-04"
+date: '2018-05-04'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "importance-internship-programme"
+slug: 'importance-internship-programme'
-seoTitle: "Internship programmes: an asset for your recruiting strategy | HireHive"
+seoTitle: 'Internship programmes: an asset for your recruiting strategy | HireHive'
-seoDescription: "What exactly does an internship tell you about potential full-time hires?
-Learn why internship programmes are essential for your recruitment strategy."
+seoDescription: 'What exactly does an internship tell you about potential full-time hires?
+Learn why internship programmes are essential for your recruitment strategy.'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/photo-1454329001438-1752daa90420.jpg"
+coverImage: '/images/photo-1454329001438-1752daa90420.jpg'
 ---

 _Internships are an essential part of any recruitment strategy, but what exactly does an internship tell you about potential full-time hires?_